~ Who would’ve thought when I walked into my neighborhood Chicago bookstore that I’d meet my fantasy boyfriend? Or was he…?! ~

 Soon, she finds she’s built up a relationship with him that is part reality, part fantasy, and part literary.
 But what happens when her whimsical imaginings come face to face once again with the very real man who’d inspired them?
 Is it possible for an actual romance to have its origins in fiction?

 “When Life Imitates Art” is a 7,000-word original contemporary romantic comedy by bestselling author Marilyn Brant.

 Buy a copy from your favorite ebook retailer for less than a dollar!!

-WHEN LIFE IMITATES ART – copyright 2017 by Marilyn Brant
+WHEN LIFE IMITATES ART: A Romantic Short Story – copyright 2017 by Marilyn Brant

 I could tell they weren’t married by their voices.
 As the couple browsed through volumes on the second floor of Between the Pages, my favorite Chicago indie bookstore, a woman I decided to call “Cherry,” after her bright-red fingernail polish, purred in response to her man—a tall, hunky guy wearing a black leather jacket.

 I overheard the hunk in leather say, “I’m not going home without the book I need.”
 He ran his hand through his light, wavy hair and then sighed in a show of mild exasperation.

 Her reply was kitten-like—playful but sharp.
 “Well, we’ll find it for you.
 I’m not a woman who leaves without accomplishing her mission.”

 Ah, defining herself.
 She spoke a decibel too loud for the quiet section of the bookstore and used that irritating, overly solicitous, enthused tone reserved for people still trying to make a good impression.
 I guessed they’d been dating for three weeks.
 Okay, maybe four.
 But for anyone within a fifty-foot diameter, hearing more of their conversation was unavoidable.

 “How about this one?”
 Cherry asked.
 “It’s an hors d’oeuvres handbook.”